PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 08:23:39
+Last updated: 2024-04-06 08:24:45
-Random Quote: Robin: "I'm such a mess.
-Why do you even like me?"Barney: "I guess cause you're almost as messed up as I am." - Barney Stinson
+Random Quote: That changes everything, how do you know who to trust? - Meemaw